Table of Contents

 Introduction

-Should you carry a mortgage into retirement?
-Most financial planners offer the standard advice that it is not financially prudent to consider retiring with a mortgage or any other debt for that matter.
+Most financial planners offer the standard advice that it is not financially prudent to enter retirement with mortgage debt or any other debt, for that matter.
 That makes sense, of course.
-Debt creates an additional expense burden that must be satisfied and a liability that may eventually claim an asset to be liquidated.
+Debt creates an additional expense burden that must be satisfied and a liability that may eventually require the liquidation of an asset.

-However, the data above shows that it is becoming increasingly difficult to retire without carrying a mortgage into retirement.
+However, the data above shows that it is becoming increasingly difficult to retire without a mortgage.
 And there are situations where it makes sense.
 Debt provides leverage and options to achieve goals that might be difficult to reach otherwise.

 Could it make sense?